JohannesPertl/where_is_webb/README.md

 # Where is Webb?

-Notifications for Deployment of the James Webb Space Telescope
+An android app that provides notifications about the deployment steps of the James Webb Space Telescope.

 ## Dependencies